nwesthoff/emotiv-ocean/README.md

 ## Try it yourself

 I'm assuming you've installed EmotivApps and set up an Emotiv Developer license.
-When you've done that, create `.env.local` in `ocean-backend` with your Client ID and Secret as such:
+When you've done that, create `.env` in `ocean-backend` with your Client ID and Secret as such:

 ```
 EMOTIV_CLIENT_ID=your_id